-Harassment – A form of discrimination consisting of unwanted conduct that is so severe, pervasive, or persistent that it creates an intimidating, hostile, or offensive environment that would cause a reasonable person substantial emotional distress and undermine the ability to work, study, learn, or participate in regular life activities or in the activities of the University, and actually does cause the harassed person(s) these difficulties.
-Harassing conduct may be verbal, written, visual, electronic or physical in nature.
+Conduct that is so severe, pervasive, or persistent that it creates an environment that would cause a reasonable person substantial emotional distress and undermine their ability to work, study, learn, or otherwise participate in University programs or services, and actually does cause the harassed person(s) these difficulties.

-Sexual Harassment – Harassment on the basis of sex or gender includes, but is not limited to:
+Sexual Harassment – Unwanted conduct on the basis of sex, sexual orientation, gender or gender identity, whether actual or perceived.
+This includes, but is not limited to:

-- an attempt to coerce an unwilling person into a sexual relationship;
+- Attempting to coerce an unwilling person into a sexual relationship;

-- to repeatedly subject a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation;
+- Repeatedly subject a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation;

-- to punish a refusal to comply with a sexual request;
+- Punishing a refusal to comply with a sexual request;

-- to condition a benefit on submitting to sexual advances;
+- Conditioning a benefit on submitting to sexual advances;

-- bullying someone on the basis of sex or gender including for exhibiting what is perceived as a stereotypical characteristic for their sex or for failing to conform to stereotypical notions of masculinity and femininity, including repeated use of degrading words, gestures, or sounds to describe a person.
+- Bullying someone on the basis of sex or gender.
+This includes bullying someone for exhibiting what is perceived as a stereotypical characteristic for their sex, or for failing to conform to stereotypical notions of masculinity and femininity.
+This may include repeated use of degrading words, gestures, or sounds to describe a person.

 Sexual Harassment may be committed by any person upon any other person regardless of the sex, gender, sexual orientation, gender identity and/or expression of those involved.
 To be a violation of this policy, Sexual Harassment must create a Hostile Environment or be Quid Pro Quo.